Explore both current and past journal lectureships and awards from ACS Publications' Physical Chemistry portfolio.

 ACS Publications' journal lectureships and awards recognize a mix of early career and established investigators who have made significant contributions to research in their fields.

-We invite you to explore both current and past awards in Physical Chemistry.
+We invite you to explore both current and past awards in Physical Chemistry—and submit your own nominations for 2026!

 This award is presented in partnership with ACS Photonics and SPIE, the international society for optics and photonics.